-Our fees for dealing with probate start from £2,500 (£3,000 including VAT).
-We would charge £2,500 (£3,000 including VAT) for a simple "Grant Only" application, ie obtaining the Grant of Probate on the Personal Representatives' behalf.
-This would be on the basis that the Personal Representatives provide us with all of the probate valuations and information required to produce the necessary paperwork (the HM Revenue and Customs - HMRC Return (IHT205 only) and the Oath, which is prepared and sworn by the Personal Representatives to be submitted to the Probate Registry).
-To ensure the Personal Representatives provide all the necessary information, we will ask you to complete a questionnaire.
-We would then make the probate application on your behalf to the Probate Court.
+Our fees for dealing with an estate administration start from £3,500 (£4,200 including VAT).
+We would charge £3,500 (£4,200 including VAT) for a simple "Grant Only" application, i.e. obtaining the Grant on the Personal Representatives' behalf.
+This would be on the basis that the Personal Representatives provide us with all of the probate valuations and information required to ascertain the reportable values to the Probate Registry and to produce the necessary paperwork for the application for the Grant.